Showing posts with label forest. Show all posts

 Some of our walls were covered with sheetrock, while we walked on plank floors.

-Our kitchen was filled with a long kitchen table, with just enough chairs for each of us to set in.
+Our kitchen was filled with a long table, with just enough chairs for each of us to sit.

-There was a stove, a refrigerator, a very large sink with cold water piped inside to our kitchen, and a very large bar for storage below and above.
+There was a stove, a refrigerator, a huge sink with cold water piped into our kitchen, and an extensive bar for storage, both above and below.

-The only plumbing inside our home was in the kitchen sink and that is where we would get our bathwater.
+The only plumbing in our home was in the kitchen sink, and that was where we got our bathwater.

-The water had to be boiled and poured into a very large tub, along with cold water which every child shared for a bath.
+The water had to be boiled and poured into a huge tub, along with cold water, which every child shared for a bath.

 Very few cars drove by our house, so at night the only things that we could hear were the sounds outside.

-We could hear the crickets rubbing their legs together, crooking of frogs, Junebugs, July-flies, owls hooting, wolfs howling, and sometimes we would hear the sound of a woman screaming, this was our mountain lion.
+We could hear the crickets rubbing their legs together, the croaking of frogs, June bugs, July flies, owls hooting, wolves howling, and sometimes we would listen to the sound of a woman screaming; this was our mountain lion.

 No curtains hang on our windows that face the forest; there was no need, what forest animal was going to peek inside?

-Every now and then, the moon would peek inside; sometimes she would blink her eyes when the clouds covered them.
+Every now and then, the moon would peek inside; sometimes she would blink when the clouds covered her.

 The fireflies could be seen throughout the forest as the night filled the sky.